mozillascience/studyGroup/lessons/NetworkX-minutes/README.md

 ### Other tools

 Another tool that is freely available [https://gephi.org/](https://gephi.org/).
-It is a very handy tools for creating nice network plots.
+To be fully ffunctional, you need an up to date version of java.
+Gephi is a very handy tools for creating nice network plots.
 To use it, download one file from Easy Linavis (as a csv file) and use it in Gephi.